Question: Do I Need to Give a Personal Guarantee for a Business Loan?

-In these tough financial times, a personal guarantee is almost always necessary for a business start-up loan.
+In these tough financial times, a personal guarantee is almost always necessary for a business loan, especially for start-up loans.

 Why is a Personal Guarantee Necessary?

 Starting a small business is a risky proposition, and a small business start-up loan is the riskiest loan a bank can give.
 Even if you can get an SBA loan guarantee, you will most likely still be required to sign a personal guarantee.
 The Small Business Administration (SBA) saya, "All owners of 20% or more of [a] business are asked to provide a personal guarantee in order to obtain an SBA guaranteed loan."